List of characters in The Lego Movie franchise: Emmet Brickowski

-Wyldstyle / Lucy
+Lucy

-Wyldstyle (voiced by Elizabeth Banks in The Lego Movie, The Lego Movie 2: The Second Part, The Lego Movie: 4D – A New Adventure and Lego Dimensions, Jessica DiCicco in The Lego Movie Videogame and some promos, Carla Tassara in The Lego Movie 2 Videogame) is a female Master Builder who met Emmet after saving him from the Super Secret Police's Melting Chamber.
-She was Batman's girlfriend and Emmet's love interest at the start of the movie.
-However, after Emmet saves the world, she leaves Batman and becomes Emmet's girlfriend with Batman's blessing.
-Her real name is Lucy, and Vitruvius implies that she kept changing her name due to being insecure about it.
+Lucy / Wyldstyle (voiced by Elizabeth Banks in The Lego Movie, The Lego Movie 2: The Second Part, The Lego Movie 4D – A New Adventure, and Lego Dimensions, Eliza Schneider in The Lego Movie Videogame, Carla Tassara in The Lego Movie 2 Videogame, and Ashly Burch in The Lego Movie: Masters of Flight and a Discover Card commercial) is a female Master Builder who rescues Emmet from the Melting Chamber, she wears a black jacket with pink and blue paint lines.
+She previously was Batman's girlfriend, however after Emmet saves the world, she leaves Batman and becomes Emmet's new girlfriend.

 In the second film, Lucy inadvertently provokes the transition from Bricksburg to Apocalypseburg.
-In the five years that had passed, she has lost all hope things can still be awesome after Taco Tuesday.
+In the five years that had passed, she lost all hope things can still be awesome after Taco Tuesday.
 However, a cheery Emmet always buys her and himself two overpriced coffees every morning and meets up with her.
 Then, he shows her around a dream house he built.
 However, she wants Emmet to be tough like everyone else.
 Sweet Mayhem arrives and abducts her along with Batman, Benny, MetalBeard, and Unikitty.
 They are taken to the Systar System ruled by Queen Watevra Wa'Nabi.
 Lucy resists while the others are tempted into staying.
 She escapes and meets up with Emmet and rugged adventurer Rex Dangervest.
 They crash a wedding between Wa'Nabi and Batman.
-Mayhem reveals that Benny, MetalBeard, Batman and Unikitty were not brainwashed and the Systar System was not evil- and it becomes clear Rex is the bad guy.
+Mayhem reveals that Benny, MetalBeard, Batman and Unikitty were not brainwashed and the Systar System was not evil- and it becomes clear Rex is the real bad guy.
 Rex manipulates Emmet into thinking Lucy is brainwashed while she tries to open her heart to him by exposing her true self and regretting for asking Emmet to change.
-He causes Ourmamageddon (they end up in a storage container while Emmet is abducted by Rex).
+He causes Armamageddon (they end up in a storage container while Emmet is abducted by Rex).
 Eventually, everyone escapes and Lucy saves Emmet from his fate on Undar in the Dryar System.
 Since Rex is a future Emmet who got stuck on Undar for years, and Lucy saves him, Rex ceases to exist.
 She reconstructs the dream house and reveals to Emmet she wasn't always dark and brooding.
 She was once a girly-girl with colorful hair and had exactly the same personality as Emmet.
 In addition, she was an artist behind Emmet's favorite song "Everything Is Awesome", much to Emmet's surprise.

-In Lego Dimensions, Lucy teams up with the "real" Lego Batman and Gandalf to save the universe by dimensions from Lord Vortech.
+In Lego Dimensions, Wyldstyle teams up with the "real" Lego Batman and Gandalf to save the other dimensions from Lord Vortech.